awahlig/python-pcre/README.md

 ----------------

 python-pcre internally uses the 8-bit interface of the PCRE library.
-The library can operate either on simple 8-bit characters or in UTF-8 mode.
+This interface can operate either on simple 8-bit characters or in UTF-8 mode.

 The mode is selected when a pattern is compiled by adding `pcre.UTF8` to the flags argument.
-When in UTF-8 mode, the PCRE library expects both pattern and the subject string to be valid UTF-8 strings.
-This is what python-pcre requires when Python (binary) string objects are used.
+In UTF-8 mode, the PCRE library expects both the pattern and the matched subject string to be valid UTF-8 strings.

 python-pcre also allows unicode strings to be specified and it internally converts them to UTF-8 strings before calling PCRE APIs.
 If a unicode string is specified when compiling a pattern, the UTF-8 flag is enabled automatically.

-When matching, the start/end offsets and offsets returned by `start()`, `end()` and `span()` are always indexes of the specified subject string. python-pcre takes care of any needed fixups resulting from internal UTF-8 conversions.
+When internally converting a unicode subject string to UTF-8, any offsets exposed by python-pcre are also converted between byte and character offsets so that they are always indexes into the subject string specified by the caller, whether it's a byte string or a unicode string.

 License